NEW ๐Ÿ“—Story: Tap โŒ

 Part of the technology series of articles.

-Magnetic monopoles are elementary particles carrying isolated magnetic charge, predicted by quantum theory but not observed in nature until the 1980s.
-Unlike conventional magnets which always have both north and south poles, monopoles possess only a single magnetic pole.
-Their discovery and subsequent industrialisation transformed energy production, propulsion and materials science across the developed world, including in Vekllei.
+Magnetic monopoles are elementary particles carrying an isolated magnetic charge, predicted by quantum theory in the 1930s but not detected until the 1980s.
+Consider a conventional magnet, which always has both a north and a south pole; a monopole has only one.
+Their discovery, and the industries built on it, have transformed energy production, propulsion and materials science across the developed world, including the Commonwealth.

 Discovery and Production #